EndometriosisHysterectomy and endometriosis

 When used throughout a menstrual cycle, OCs suppresses the actions of other reproductive hormones (luteinizing hormone [LH] and follicle stimulating hormone [FSH]) and prevents ovulation.
 There are many brands available.
 The estrogen compound used in most oral contraceptives is estradiol.
 Many different progestins are used, and there are many brands.
 None to date have proven to be better than others.
 Women should discuss the best options for their individual situations with their doctor.

 Estrogen and progestin each cause different side effects.
 The most serious side effects are due to the estrogen in the combined pill.
-Uncommon but more dangerous complications of OCs include high blood pressure and deep-vein blood clots (thrombosis), which may contribute to heart attack or stroke.
+Uncommon but more dangerous complications of OCs include high blood pressure and deep-vein blood clots (thrombosis), which may contribute to heart attack or stroke, particularly in older women who smoke.

 Progestin alone may be helpful for women whose pain has not been relieved with combination estrogen-progestin oral contraceptives.
 Some doctors recommend progestins as the first choice for women with endometriosis who do not want to become pregnant.